signalfx/splunk-otel-ruby/README.md

 To extend the instrumentation with the OpenTelemetry Instrumentation for Ruby, you have to use a compatible API version.

-The Splunk Distribution of OpenTelemetry Ruby version 0.1.0 is compatible with:
+The Splunk Distribution of OpenTelemetry Ruby is compatible with:

 - OpenTelemetry API version 1.0.0
+- OpenTelemetry SDK version 1.0.0

 ### Manual library instrumentation